nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 }
 ```

-If `Object` were used instead of `?` the iterator would provide Object instances instead of returing the String representation of the Type actually stored at each element.
+If `Object` were used instead of `?` the iterator would provide Object instances represented as a String, instead of returing the String representation of the Type actually stored at each element.

 There are [Guidelines](https://docs.oracle.com/javase/tutorial/java/generics/wildcardGuidelines.html) and if/when Wildcard should be used.

+Avoid using a wildcard on a method output as it will make the return type unknown and difficult to debug and work with.

 #### Lower Bounded Wildcards